Gabriel-Menezes-Morais/Fictional-Retail-Analysis/README.md

 This is an end-to-end data analysis project that uses a real dataset of transactions from a UK-based online retailer.
 The primary goal is to transform raw sales data into strategic insights and actionable business recommendations.

-The analysis covers everything from data cleaning and preparation to advanced customer segmentation using the RFM (Recency, Frequency, Monetary) model and the K-Means clustering algorithm, culminating in the construction of machine learning models to predict customer churn.
+The analysis covers everything from data cleaning and preparation to advanced customer segmentation using the RFM (Recency, Frequency, Monetary) model and the K-Means clustering algorithm, culminating in the construction of machine learning models to predict customer churn and predict the monetary value a customer will spend over the next 3 months.

 ## 2. Data Source